noreta/xmunoz.github.io/_posts/2015-06-24-shell-builtins-part1.markdown

 $ mv !(a) ../
 {% endhighlight %}

 Voilà!
 When it comes to bash pattern matching, your expressions can be both simple and powerful, while eliminating the need for syntactically horrible bash loops.
-If you want to play it safe, just disable extglob when not needed.
+If you want to play it safe and prevent confusion, just disable extglob when not needed.

 {% highlight ruby %}
 $ shopt -u extglob